embernet/sidekick/README.md

 # Description

-Sidekick is an AI powered tool for creativity, thinking, exploring ideas, problem-solving, knowledge-building, and getting things done.
+Sidekick is an AI powered tool for creativity, thinking, learning, exploring ideas, problem-solving, knowledge-building, and getting things done.

 It provides a chat interface to OpenAI's GPT models along with pre-canned AI personas and a prompt fragment library to help you get more out of the AI and a working environment where you can create notes by selecting the most interesting and useful parts of the chat to edit and organise into a more complete text aligned with what you want.